Skip to content

 Information regarding minimum numbers of modules that may be studied at one time, maximum times in which a degree may be completed and procedures for students who may wish to request a break in study are available in UEL’s Manual of General Regulations (UEL, 2010).

 N.B.
 A decision to reduce the number of modules taken in one semester may effectively cause the student/athlete to amend their status to that of part-time student, and may affect the rate of progression through the degree.
-Options to reduce modules and/or to take a break from study may have additional consequences e.g. affect on bursary payments to undergraduate students etc.
+Options to reduce modules and/or to take a break from study may have additional consequences e.g. effect on bursary payments to undergraduate students etc.

 4.4 Student/Athlete Responsibility